 While these myths may not result in any further physical injury to the pedestrian, they can cause unnecessary stress and confusion.
 What is more, individuals like judges and jurors who believe any of these myths may erroneously decide a pedestrian accident case.

-The North Dakota personal injury lawyers Tim O’Keeffe, Sara Monson or Tatum O’Brien of O’Keeffe O’Brien Lyson Foss are well-versed in the laws applicable to pedestrian accident cases and can help you or your loved one recover monetary damages to address medical bills, lost wages, and other expenses and losses attributable to a pedestrian crash.
+The North Dakota personal injury lawyers Tim O’Keeffe, Sara Monson or Tatum O’Brien of O’Keeffe O’Brien Lyson Attorneys are well-versed in the laws applicable to pedestrian accident cases and can help you or your loved one recover monetary damages to address medical bills, lost wages, and other expenses and losses attributable to a pedestrian crash.
 They will aggressively protect and assert your legal rights so you can focus on your recovery.
-Call O’Keeffe O’Brien Lyson Foss today at (701) 235-8000 or (877) 235-8002.
+Call O’Keeffe O’Brien Lyson Attorneys today at (701) 235-8000 or (877) 235-8002.

 Photo courtesy of Unsplash/Pixabay